junxit/us-congress-bills-117/bill.md

 - **(f)** *Cyber workforce development research and development*
   - **(1)** *In general* The Director shall award grants on a merit-reviewed, competitive basis to institutions of higher education or non-profit organizations (or a consortia of such institutions or organizations) to carry out research on the cyber workforce.
   - **(2)** *Research* In carrying out research pursuant to paragraph (1), the Director shall support research and development activities to—
-    - **(A)** Understand the current state of the cyber workforce, including factors that influence growth, retention, and development of that workforce;
+    - **(A)** understand the current state of the cyber workforce, including factors that influence growth, retention, and development of that workforce;
     - **(B)** examine paths to entry and re-entry into the cyber workforce;
     - **(C)** understand trends of the cyber workforce, including demographic representation, educational and professional backgrounds present, competencies available, and factors that shape employee recruitment, development, and retention and how to increase the size, diversity, and capability of the cyber workforce;
     - **(D)** examine and evaluate training practices, models, programs, and technologies; and
     - **(E)** other closely related topics as the Director determines appropriate.
-  - **(3)** *Requirements* In carrying out the activities described in paragraph (1), the Director shall—
+  - **(3)** *Requirements* In carrying out the activities described in paragraph (2), the Director shall—
-    - **(A)** collaborate with the National Institute for Standards and Technology, including the National Initiative for Cybersecurity Education, the Department of Homeland Security, the Department of Defense, the Office of Personnel Management, and other Federal departments and agencies, as appropriate;
+    - **(A)** collaborate with the National Institute of Standards and Technology, including the National Initiative for Cybersecurity Education, the Department of Homeland Security, the Department of Defense, the Office of Personnel Management, and other Federal departments and agencies, as appropriate;
     - **(B)** align with or build on the National Initiative on Cybersecurity Education Cybersecurity Workforce Framework wherever practicable and applicable;
     - **(C)** leverage the collective body of knowledge from existing cyber workforce development research and education activities; and
     - **(D)** engage with other Federal departments and agencies, research communities, and potential users of information produced under this subsection.
 - **(g)** *Federal Cyber Scholarship-for-Service Program*
   - **(1)** *Sense of Congress* It is the sense of Congress that—
     - **(A)** since cybersecurity risks are constant in the growing digital world, it is critical that the United States stay ahead of malicious cyber activity with a workforce that can safeguard our innovation, research, and work environments; and
-    - **(B)** Federal investments into the Federal Cyber Scholarship-for-Service Program at the National Science Foundation play a critical role in preparing and sustaining a strong, talented, and much-needed national cybersecurity workforce and should be strengthened.
+    - **(B)** Federal investments in the Federal Cyber Scholarship-for-Service Program at the National Science Foundation play a critical role in preparing and sustaining a strong, talented, and much-needed national cybersecurity workforce and should be strengthened.
   - **(2)** *In general* Section 302(b)(1) of the Cybersecurity Enhancement Act of 2014 (15 U.S.C.
 7442(b)(1)) is amended by striking the semicolon at the end and inserting the following “and cybersecurity-related aspects of other related fields as appropriate, including artificial intelligence, quantum computing and aerospace.”.
 - **(h)** *Cybersecurity workforce data initiative* The Director, acting through the National Center for Science and Engineering Statistics established in section 505 of the America COMPETES Reauthorization Act of 2010 (42 U.S.C.
 1862p) and in coordination with the Director of the National Institute of Standards and Technology and other appropriate Federal statistical agencies, shall establish a cybersecurity workforce data initiative that—
   - **(1)** assesses the feasibility of providing nationally representative estimates and statistical information on the cybersecurity workforce;